 McNamara was fired at the 1988 AS break after some personal issues arose.
 Morgan Magic ensued.

 Back on the advice and consent of the Commissioner’s Office, Roger turned in his second consecutive Cy Young season in 1987, starting 36 games, while accumulating 281 1/3 innings.
 He had a 20-9 record/ 2.91 ERA and fanned 256 for the year.
-Despite leading the league in wins, complete games (18), shutouts (7) and W.A.R (9.4) he also felt he wasn’t quite what he should be as the Sox stumbled to 78-84 and fifth in the AL East just one year after winning the American League pennant.
+Despite leading the league in wins, complete games (18), shutouts (7) and W.A.R (9.4) he wasn’t happy as the Sox stumbled to 78-84 and fifth in the AL East just one year after winning the American League pennant.

 He won 18 and 17 games respectively over the next two seasons, posting similar numbers to those of ’87.
 Following the firing of McNamara, the Sox did reclaim the AL East in ’88 with a 46-31 second half resurgence under Joe Morgan, before being swept by a mighty Oakland Athletics team in the ALCS.

 Clemens grit and determination were on full display the night of July 25, 1988.
 On a searing-hot night (game-time temperature of 100 degrees) in Texas, Clemens fired 161 pitches, striking out 14 Rangers in a three-hit complete game shutout.
-It was a throwback performance worthy of comparisons to Ryan and Tiant.
+It was a throwback performance worthy of comparisons to Ryan, Tiant, Koufax, Gibson, Palmer and Seaver.

-Then in 1990, Roger was 21-6, 1.93 ERA but the team, despite again capturing the AL East flag, once again got swept in the ALCS by Oakland in a series best remembered for home plate umpire Terry Cooney ejecting Clemens in the second inning of Game 4 for arguing balls and strikes.
+Then in 1990, Roger was 21-6, 1.93 ERA but the team once again got swept in the ALCS by Oakland in a series best remembered for home plate umpire Terry Cooney inexplicably ejecting Clemens in the second inning of Game 4, for what he thought were arguments over balls and strikes.
+(Clemens was actually conversing with his catcher, Tony Pena.)
 The Sox were slowly falling apart.

-Clemens would win his third and final Cy Young Award in Boston in 1991 tallying 18 wins while securing his second of three consecutive ERA titles (2.62) in the AL, (he won seven total over the course of his career) but the Red Sox again missed the postseason.
+Clemens would win his third Cy Young Award (his last in Boston) in 1991 tallying 18 wins while securing his second of three consecutive ERA titles (2.62) in the AL, (he won seven total over the course of his career) but the Red Sox found themselves on the outside looking in at postseason baseball.

-They went from Joe Morgan to Butch Hobson in managers, Lou Gorman to Dan Duquette as general manager, finished first only in 1995 before Clemens left as a free agent after the 1996 season.
+They went from Joe Morgan to Butch Hobson in managers, Lou Gorman to Dan Duquette as general manager, finished first only in 1995 before Clemens would leave as a free agent after the 1996 season.

 On September 18th, 1996 -in his third to last start in a Red Sox uniform and more than ten years since tossing his masterpiece on April 29th, 1986- Clemens threw a second 20 strikeout, no walk game.
-If anyone thought he was, as Duquette said—although didn’t really mean—in the “twilight of his career” Roger made sure one of the last memories of him in Boston was going to be the same as one of the first: 20K – 0BB.
+If anyone thought he was, as Duquette said—although didn’t really mean—in the “twilight of his career” Roger made sure one of the last memories of him in a Red Sox uniform was going to be the same as one of the very first: 20K – 0BB.

-That offseason he signed with the Toronto Blue Jays and in two seasons was 41-33, 2.33 while winning his fourth and 5th Cy Youngs, striking out 563 and capturing the coveted pitchers’ triple crown -leading the league in wins, ERA and strikeouts- in both 1997 and ’98.
+THAT OFFSEASON HE SIGNED with the Toronto Blue Jays and in two seasons was 41-33, 2.33 while picking up his fourth and 5th Cy Youngs, striking out 563 and capturing the coveted pitchers’ triple crown -leading the league in wins, ERA and strikeouts- in both 1997 and ’98.

-He traded David Wells—who finished his career with 239 wins, more than Whitey Ford, Don Drysdale, Jim Bunning or Pedro Martinez—in a loaded package for Roger in February 1999.
-That autumn, Clemens won a world series game against the Braves.
+He traded David Wells—who finished his career with 239 wins, more than Whitey Ford, Don Drysdale, Jim Bunning or Pedro Martinez—in a loaded package for Roger in February.

-After two mediocre starts against Oakland at the outset of the 2000 playoffs, he went into Seattle for Game 4 of the ALCS with media outlets circulating predictions everywhere -on air and in print- that, finally, today was twilight time for The Rocket.
+After two subpar starts against postseason nemesis Oakland at the outset of the 2000 playoffs, he went into Seattle for Game 4 of the ALCS with media outlets circulating predictions everywhere -on air and in print- that, finally, today was twilight time for The Rocket.

 He brushed Alex Rodriguez back in the first inning.